 Cost of Living: Targeted Relief Across Multiple Pressure Points

 Supermarket competition received unprecedented reform through mandatory regulation from April 2025.
 The Food and Grocery Code now carries penalties up to $10 million, three times the benefit gained, or 10% of annual turnover for breaches.
 From July 2026, major retailers will be banned from charging excessive prices compared to supply costs plus reasonable margins.
 The ACCC received over $30 million in additional funding to enforce these protections.
+Maximum penalties for major breaches of competition and consumer laws have been doubled to $100 million as part of the 2026-27 Budget response to the oil shock.

 Energy bill relief delivered $300 annually to households through automatic $75 quarterly credits from July 2024, with small businesses receiving $325.
 The Solar Sharer scheme, launching July 2026 in NSW, South-East Queensland and South Australia, provides three hours of free electricity daily during peak solar generation.

 Medicine costs received the largest reduction in PBS history.
 The maximum script price dropped from $42.50 to $30 in January 2023, with 60-day prescriptions introduced September 2023 enabling double quantities for the same price.
 These reforms delivered $1.1 billion in total savings, with 66 million prescriptions issued free after patients reached the lower Safety Net threshold.
+The maximum general PBS co-payment was further reduced to $25, with the concessional rate frozen at $7.70 until 2030.
+The 2026-27 Budget added $5.9 billion to list new and amended medicines on the PBS.

 The Home Guarantee Scheme removed all place limits and income caps from October 2025, with property price caps substantially increased.
 The 5% deposit requirement with government guarantees enables buyers to avoid Lenders Mortgage Insurance, with over 180,000 buyers assisted since 2022.
 Commonwealth Rent Assistance increased 45% since May 2022 through consecutive rises, benefiting nearly one million households.

 Tax reform delivered cuts from July 2024, with the 19% rate dropping to 16% for incomes between $18,200 and $45,000, and the 32.5% rate reducing to 30% for incomes to $135,000.
 A person earning $40,000 receives $654 annually, whilst someone on $75,000 gets $1,554.
 All 6.5 million women taxpayers received cuts averaging $1,650.
+Two further legislated tax cuts apply from 1 July 2026 and 1 July 2027, lowering the 16% rate to 15% then to 14%.
+The 2026-27 Budget added the new $250 Working Australians Tax Offset from 2027-28 and a $1,000 instant tax deduction from 2026-27, lifting the combined benefit for an Australian worker on average earnings to up to $2,816 per year by 2027-28.

 Childcare subsidies increased in July 2023, setting maximum subsidy to 90% for families earning $80,000 or less.
 The Three Day Guarantee, legislated for January 2026, removes the activity test for the first three days of care, guaranteeing 72 hours of subsidised care per fortnight regardless of work requirements, benefiting approximately 66,700 families initially.